UweAlex/NonlinearOptimizationTestFunctions.jl/README.md

 - **Levy**: Multimodal, non-convex, non-separable, differentiable, scalable, bounded.
 Minimum: 0.0 at (1, ..., 1).
 Bounds: [-10, 10]^n.
 Dimensions: Any n >= 1.
 - **McCormick**: Multimodal, non-convex, non-separable, differentiable, bounded.
 Minimum: -1.913222954981037 at (-0.547197553, -1.547197553).
 Bounds: [-1.5, 4] x [-3, 4].
 Dimensions: n=2.
 - **Michalewicz**: Multimodal, non-convex, separable, differentiable, scalable, bounded.
 Minimum: -1.8013 (n=2), -4.687658 (n=5), -9.66015 (n=10).
 Bounds: [0, pi]^n.
 Dimensions: Any n >= 1.
-- **Quadratic**: **Unimodal, convex, non-separable, differentiable, scalable.
+- **Quadratic**: Unimodal, convex, non-separable, differentiable, scalable.
 Minimum: c - 0.25 * b^T A^-1 b at -0.5 * A^-1 b, where A is a positive definite matrix, b is a vector, and c is a scalar (default: A random positive definite, b=0, c=0).
 Bounds: [-Inf, Inf]^n.
 Dimensions: Any n >= 1.
 The quadratic function encapsulates parameters A, b, c, set on the first call or overridden if provided, making it ideal for testing optimization algorithms on non-separable problems with varying condition numbers.
-Example usage: `quadratic(ones(2), Symmetric([2.0 0.0; 0.0 2.0]), [1.0, 1.0], 0.5)` sets custom parameters; subsequent calls to `quadratic(x)` reuse these parameters.**
+Example usage: `quadratic(ones(2), Symmetric([2.0 0.0; 0.0 2.0]), [1.0, 1.0], 0.5)` sets custom parameters; subsequent calls to `quadratic(x)` reuse these parameters.
 - **Rana**: Multimodal, non-convex, non-separable, differentiable, bounded.
 Minimum: -498.12463264808594 at (-500.0, -499.0733150925747).
 Bounds: [-500, 500]^2.
 Dimensions: n=2.
 - **Rastrigin**: Multimodal, non-convex, separable, differentiable, scalable, bounded.
 Minimum: 0.0 at (0, ..., 0).
 Bounds: [-5.12, 5.12]^n.
 Dimensions: Any n >= 1.
 - **Rosenbrock**: Unimodal, non-convex, non-separable, differentiable, scalable, bounded.
 Minimum: 0.0 at (1, ..., 1).
 Bounds: [-5, 5]^n.
 Dimensions: Any n >= 2.
+- **RotatedHyperEllipsoid**: Unimodal, convex, non-separable, differentiable, scalable, bounded.
+Minimum: 0.0 at (0, ..., 0).
+Bounds: [-65.536, 65.536]^n.
+Dimensions: Any n >= 1.
+The rotated hyper-ellipsoid function, also known as the sum squares function, is a convex, scalable test function with a single global minimum, suitable for testing optimization algorithms on non-separable problems.
 - **Schwefel**: Multimodal, non-convex, separable, differentiable, scalable, bounded.
 Minimum: 0.0 at (420.9687, ..., 420.9687).
 Bounds: [-500, 500]^n.
 Dimensions: Any n >= 1.
 - **Shekel**: Multimodal, non-convex, non-separable, differentiable, bounded.
 Minimum: -10.536409825004505 at (4.0, 4.0, 4.0, 4.0) for m=10.
 Bounds: [0, 10]^4.
 Dimensions: n=4.
 - **Shubert**: Multimodal, non-convex, non-separable, differentiable, bounded.
 Minimum: -186.7309 at multiple points, e.g., (-1.4251286, -0.800321).
 Bounds: [-10, 10]^2.
 Dimensions: n=2.